-The IBM Informix JDBC Driver exists in two versions: The client-side driver is intended for client Java applications accessing an Informix database server.
-The server-side driver is intended for creating and executing user-defined routines (UDRs) and applications that are written in Java to run directly in the database server.
+The IBM Informix JDBC Driver exists in two versions: a client-side driver and a server-side driver.
+The client-side driver is intended for client Java applications accessing an Informix database server.
+The client-side driver includes ifxjdbc.jar and ifxjdbcx.jar plus several support .jar files, as described in the section, "Files in IBM Informix JDBC Driver" on page 1-5.